Ltd808/Boids/README.md

 # Boids

 ## Description
 For this project I implemented Reynold's flocking behaviors in unreal with multithreading and spatial optimization.
-On my laptop I can spawn around 700 boids at 60fps, and ~1400 boids at 30fps.
+On my laptop I can spawn 800 boids at 60fps, and 1600 boids at 30fps.

 ## Screenshots
 ![alt text](https://i.imgur.com/8Rb9Ll1.png "Flocking1")